-The effective date of the Registration Statement on Form S-1 filed under the Securities Act of 1933, as amended, relating to the initial public offering of our common stock was April 6, 2000.
+The effective date of our first Registration Statement on Form S-1 filed under the Securities Act of 1933, as amended, relating to the initial public offering of our common stock was April 6, 2000.
 On the same date, we signed an underwriting agreement with Lehman Brothers, Chase H&Q, ING Barings LLC, and William Blair & Co., the managing underwriters for the initial public offering and the representatives of the underwriters named in the underwriting agreement, for the initial public offering of 3,500,000 shares of our common stock at an initial public offering price of \$15 per share.
 The offering commenced on April 6, 2000 and was closed on April 10, 2000.
 The initial public offering resulted in gross proceeds of \$52.5 million.
 We received net proceeds of \$48.8 million after deducting underwriting discounts of \$3.7 million.
+Expenses related to the offering totaled approximately \$1.4 million.